 The type of rating we asked each analyst to provide was an overall coordinate ranking on the chart (i.e., “40, -12”).
-These rankings were based on the methodology shown and described in Ad Fontes Media’s grading rubrics as of early 2019 (which you may have seen on our website).
+These rankings were based on the methodology shown and described in Ad Fontes Media’s grading rubrics as of early 2019.
 The ranking methodology is rigorous and rule-based.
 There are many specific factors we take into account for both reliability and bias because there are many measurable indicators of each.
 Therefore, the ratings are not simply subjective opinion polling, but rather methodical content analysis.
 Overall source rankings are composite weighted rankings of the individual article and story scores.

 We continue to refine our methodology as we discover ways to have analysts classify rating factors more consistently.
 Our analysts used the first versions of our analyst rating software interface.
-A version of this ratings software will soon be available for use by educators in classrooms.
-For educators interested in teaching students how to rate articles like Ad Fontes Media does, see here.
+A version of this ratings software will is also available for use by educators in classrooms.

 This process has evolved over time and with input from many thoughtful commentators and experts.
 You can read about how we got to this methodology over in this series of methodology posts (these are long—Vanessa will try to put them in a book eventually).
 If you have questions about why we now rank sources as described below, you will find a lot of the answers in those posts.
 You may also have questions about the taxonomy itself (like how we define “reliability” and “bias”).
 You’ll find a lot of those answers in those posts as well.